Pure extension of the theta divisor over the moduli space of abelian varieties: Introduction

 \subsection{The universal abelian variety}

-In this paper we study theta divisors over the moduli space of principally polarised abelian varieties (ppav), and their extension over the boundary of a compactification.
+In this paper we study theta divisors over the moduli space of principally polarised abelian varieties (ppav), and their extendability as pure weight 2 objects over the boundary of a compactification.

 Let $g$ be a positive integer.
-Writing $A_g$ for the moduli stack of ppav and writing $A_{g,1} \to A_g$ for the universal abelian variety, a first observation is that $A_{g,1}$ does \emph{not} carry a universal theta divisor (unless $g = 1$).
-More precisely, following Faltings--Chai in their book~\cite[\S IV.7]{fc} we write $N_{g}$ for the stack of pairs of a principally polarised abelian variety and a theta divisor in the above sense; then $N_g \to A_g$ is a torsor under $A_{g,1}[2]$, and this torsor is split if and only if $g =1$.
+Writing $A_g$ for the moduli stack over $\zz$ of ppav and writing $A_{g,1} \to A_g$ for the universal abelian variety, a first observation is that $A_{g,1}$ does \emph{not} carry a universal theta divisor (unless $g = 1$).
+Following Faltings--Chai in their book~\cite[\S IV.7]{fc}, we write $N_{g}$ for the stack of pairs of a principally polarised abelian variety and a theta divisor in the above sense.
+Then $N_g \to A_g$ is a torsor under $A_{g,1}[2]$, and this torsor is split if and only if $g =1$.

-We write $\pi\colon N_{g,1} \to N_g$ for the universal abelian variety.
-By construction, it carries a universal theta divisor $\Theta$, and also a universal symmetric rigidified ample line bundle $L$ representing the polarisation.
+We write $\pi\colon N_{g,1} \to N_g$ for the universal abelian variety over $N_g$.
+By construction, it carries a universal theta divisor $\Theta$, and also a universal symmetric rigidified line bundle $L$ representing the polarisation.
+The divisor $\Theta$ is a relative effective Cartier divisor.
 We can recover $L$ from $\Theta$ by the formula

-where $e$ is the unit section of $\pi$, and we can recover $\Theta$ from $L$ by observing that $\pi_*L$ is a line bundle on $N_g$, so locally a choice of generating section determines a divisor on $N_{g,1}$, and this divisor is independent of the choice of generating section.
+where $e$ is the unit section of $\pi$.
+Conversely, we can recover $\Theta$ from $L$ by observing that $\pi_*L$ is a line bundle on $N_g$, so locally a choice of generating section determines a divisor on $N_{g,1}$, and this divisor is independent of the choice of generating section.